TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c.md

 BiSS Safety is a profile definition for BiSS that has been certified by TÜV Rheinland for safety-critical applications up to SIL3 according to IEC61508:2010.
 BiSS Safety uses the concept of a "Black Channel" transmission and specifies the data channel contents in order to ensure failure mode detection as defined in IEC61784-3 using redundant position words, different CRC polynomials and a sign-of-life counter.
 BiSS Safety is fully compatible with BiSS and all of its features including line delay compensation, processing times.
 BiSS Safety is implemented by assuming 2 encoders connected in daisy chain, one will send CPW and another one will send SPW.
 Daisy chaining is also possible on top of safety (2 encoders dedicated safety - one for CPW and another one for SPW) up to 3 encoders per channel.

+\note This implementation using Peripheral input/output mode of PRU-ICSS.
+Refer \ref PRUICSS_PERIPHERAL_IF_MODE for more details.

 ## Features Supported
 \cond SOC_AM243X